Action-angle coordinates for surface group representations in genus zero: Introduction

 \subsection{Acknowledgements}

-The author wishes to thank first and foremost his doctoral advisers Peter Albers and Anna Wienhard for constant support during the last three years.
+I would like to thank first and foremost my doctoral advisers Peter Albers and Anna Wienhard for their constant support during my time as a PhD student.
 This work benefited greatly from informal discussions with many members of the Heidelberg math community.
-Special thanks must be addressed to Andy Sanders and Beatrice Pozzetti for particularly fruitful conversations.
-I am also grateful to Xenia Flamm and Fernando Camacho Cadena for their precious comments.
+Special thanks must be addressed to Andy Sanders and Beatrice Pozzetti.
+I am also grateful to Fernando Camacho Cadena, Aaron Fenyes, Xenia Flamm, and Nicolas Tholozan for their precious comments.
+I extend special appreciation to the anonymous referee for suggesting many insightful corrections.

-This work is supported by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Germany's Excellence Strategy EXC-2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster), the Transregional Collaborative Research Center CRC/TRR 191 (281071066) and the Research Training Group RTG 2229 (281869850).
+This work was supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy EXC2181/1 -- 390900948 (the Heidelberg STRUCTURES Excellence Cluster), the Collaborative Research Center SFB/TRR 191 -- 281071066 (Symplectic Structures in Geometry, Algebra and Dynamics), and the Research Training Group RTG 2229 -- 281869850 (Asymptotic Invariants and Limits of Groups and Spaces).